Academy Awards: Milestones

-The 74th Academy Awards, held in 2002, presented the first Academy Award for Best Animated Feature.
+For the first five ceremonies, the eligibility period ran from August 1 to July 31.
+The 6th Academy Awards' eligibility ran from August 1, 1932, to December 31, 1933, and as of the 7th Academy Awards, subsequent eligibility periods have matched the calendar year (with the exception of the 93rd Academy Awards, which, due to the COVID-19 pandemic, extended the eligibility period to February 28, 2021).

-From 1973 to 2020 and since 2022, all Academy Awards ceremonies have ended with the Academy Award for Best Picture.
-For 2021, this tradition was broken as the ceremony ended with the Academy Award for Best Actor.
+Best Foreign Language Film, now known as Best International Feature Film, was introduced at the 20th Academy Awards as a special award, and became a competitive category at the 29th Academy Awards.

-Traditionally, the previous year's winner for Best Actor and Best Supporting Actor present the awards for Best Actress and Best Supporting Actress, while the previous year's winner for Best Actress and Best Supporting Actress present the awards for Best Actor and Best Supporting Actor.
+The 74th Academy Awards, held in 2002, presented the first Academy Award for Best Animated Feature, won by Shrek.

-On February 9, 2020, Parasite became the first foreign-language film to win Best Picture at the award ceremony of 92nd Academy Awards.
+Since 1973, all Academy Awards ceremonies, except for 2021, have ended with the Academy Award for Best Picture.
+Traditionally, the previous year's winners for Best Actor and Best Supporting Actor present the awards for Best Actress and Best Supporting Actress, respectively, and vice versa.
+In 2009, this model was replaced by each acting award being introduced by five previous winners, each of whom introduces one of the nominated performances, referred to as the "Fab 5" presenters format.
+The Fab 5 model returned in 2024 after a 15-year hiatus.

-Tom Hanks announced at the 2020 Oscar Ceremony, the opening of the Academy Museum of Motion Pictures on December 14, 2020.
-The museum development started in 2017 under Kerry Brougher, but is now led by Bill Kramer.
-The industry-curated exhibits are geared toward the history of motion pictures and the art & science of film making, exhibiting trailblazing directors, actors, film-makers, sound editors and more, and the museum houses famous artifacts from acclaimed movies such as Dorothy's Ruby Red Slippers from The Wizard of Oz.
+On February 9, 2020, Parasite became the first foreign-language film to win Best Picture at the 92nd Academy Awards.

 The 93rd Academy Awards ceremony, honoring the best films of 2020 and early 2021, was held on April 25, 2021, after it was postponed from its original February 28, 2021, schedule due to the impact of the COVID-19 pandemic on cinema.
 As with the two previous ceremonies, there was no host.
 The ceremony was broadcast on ABC.
-It took place at the Dolby Theatre in Los Angeles, California for the 19th consecutive year, along with satellite location taking place at the Union Station also in Los Angeles.
-Because of the virus impact on films and TV industries, Academy president David Rubin and CEO Dawn Hudson announced that for the 2021 Oscar Ceremony, streaming movies not shown in theaters would be eligible, though at some point the requirement that movies be shown in theaters would return.
+It took place at the Dolby Theatre in Los Angeles, California for the 19th consecutive year, with satellite locations at Union Station also in Los Angeles.
+Because of the virus impact on films and TV industries, Academy president David Rubin and CEO Dawn Hudson announced that for the 2021 Oscar Ceremony, streaming films with a previously planned theatrical release were eligible.
+The theatrical requirement was reinstated starting with the 95th Academy Awards.